microsoft/Kusto-Query-Language/doc/has-any-ipv4-prefix-function.md

 ---
 title: has_any_ipv4_prefix() - Azure Data Explorer
-description: This article describes has_any_ipv4_prefix() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 05/31/2021
+description: Learn how to use the has_any_ipv4_prefix() function to check if any IPv4 address prefixes appear in the text. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # has_any_ipv4_prefix()